 Self-Regulation Skills Guaranteed to Help Your Students

-A Social-Emotional Education
+A Social-Emotional Learning Education

 Teach and Model: Spend time each day teaching and practicing various ways to calm down.
-Find books to read that show good examples of the behaviors you want them to learn.
-Model appropriate behavioral responses to stressors, such as taking a deep breath before responding angrily to a disappointment.
+Find self-regulation books to read that show good examples of the behaviors you want them to learn.
+Model appropriate behavioral responses to stressors, such as taking a deep breath before responding angrily to disappointment.

 7 Classroom Activities that Teach Self-Regulation Skills